 Russia is struggling to assert itself on the world stage, despite its internal weakness and lack of moral or spiritual strength.
-It continues to be dominated by forces of atheism and the religion of materialism, possessing a national media with little cognizance of, or information on the God who created them and who seeks to give them eternal life.
+The nation appears to have a leader for life; Russian relations with the West are at its lowest ebb; economic conditions remain bad; unrest among young people rife; conflict with Ukraine continues, and no seemingly good solution to Russia achieving its dreams for a prosperous, free society.
+This nation continues to be dominated by forces of atheism and the religion of materialism, possessing a national media with little cognizance of, or information concerning the God who created them and who seeks to give them eternal life.

-The evangelical Church in Russia-estimated at just 1% of the population-is unable to insert its voice and wisdom into the pressing issues facing Russia-due to its inability to appear in secular mass media, or influence government leadership with a Christian perspective.
-Except for the few outlets like New Life Radio, the Church's public voice is somewhat mute and limited in helping shape the future of the nation, in part, because it cannot get its message to this media consuming population of 140 million people.
+The Evangelical Church in Russia-estimated at just 1% of the population-is unable to insert its national voice and wisdom into the pressing issues facing Russia-due to its inability to appear in secular mass media, or influence government leadership with a Christian perspective.
+Except for the few media outlets like New Life Radio, the Church's public voice is somewhat mute and limited in helping shape the future of the nation, in part, because it cannot get its message to this media-consuming population of 140 million people.
 Fortunately, their Savior can penetrate the strongest walls of opposition, and Christians pray to that effect, but nevertheless, the state continues to clamp down on those seeking to proclaim Christ over the public airwaves.

 The Russia of today is a nation of unrealized dreams and aspirations, and the Church in this land also faces internal struggle between a traditional faith backed by federal power, and those outside its control who claim the historic faith of the Apostles with their concern for reaching the whole world with the Gospel.
 In recent meetings of top evangelical leaders, claims are being made that the evangelical Church is not growing.
-For some, Russia seems indifferent to faith, and its people are staying away from an active life of belief and worship-a paradox for a nation whose Russian Orthodox leadership claim 80% public affirmation of the Orthodox creed, while witnessing only 2-4% in weekly church attendance.
+For some, Russia seems indifferent to faith, and its people are staying away from an active life of belief and worship-a paradox for a nation whose Russian Orthodox leadership claims 80% public affirmation of the Orthodox creed, while witnessing only 2-4% in weekly church attendance.